composewell/streamly/design/module-organization.md

 We have the following module hierarchy under Streamly:

 * Data: This is a generic bucket for basic data structures a la the `base` package's `Data` hierarchy.
+    * Streamly.Data.Array

+  Streams can be classified under `Data` or `Control`.
+Though they are mostly used for processing, they can also be used to store data in memory.
+    * Streamly.Data.Stream

+  The following modules could in fact be classified under `Control` too as they are about processing of data rather than data itself:
+    * Streamly.Data.Unfold
+    * Streamly.Data.Fold
+    * Streamly.Data.Parser

 * Unicode: Unicode text processing:
-    * Streamly.Unicode.Char
+    * Streamly.Unicode.Char       -- operations on individual chars
-    * Streamly.Unicode.Stream
+    * Streamly.Unicode.Stream     -- operations on streams of Char
-    * Streamly.Unicode.Array
+    * Streamly.Unicode.Array.Char -- compact strings of UTF-32 chars
+    * Streamly.Unicode.Array.Utf8 -- compact strings of UTF-8 encoded chars

 * FileSystem: This name space is for data structures that reside in files provided by a file system interface on top of storage devices.